stackblitz/docs/docs/guides/codeflow/working-in-codeflow-ide.md

 > A service is available on port 5173

-If you choose "Open Preview", a realtime Preview will appear on the split screen.
-By default, Preview updates whenever you save the file.
+If you choose "Open Preview", a realtime preview will appear on the split screen.
+By default, the preview updates whenever you save a file.

 :::tip
 You can open the Preview in a separate tab or window if you find that more comfortable.